 As a vegan/vegetarian, those numbers make me do cartwheels!

-I find that Amaranth also gives me so much more energy because I don’t feel sluggish after eating a salad.
-I also find that it helps my digestion process.
-So, I see so many benefits of it.
+I find that it also gives me plenty of energy, and I don’t feel sluggish after eating an amaranth salad.
+I also find that it helps my digestive process.

 What are ancient grains?

-Ancient grains are grains that haven’t changed in thousands of years.
+Ancient grains are grains that have not changed in thousands of years.
 They existed in the early days of man (or possibly before that) and continue to thrive in our century.

 They are also referred to as heritage grains.